OpenPoiesis/poietic-diagram/README.md

 ## Note on LLM Use

-To help with prototyping speed, the geometry computation and algorithm parts of this package were written with assistance of LLMs.
-Those parts are still in the queue for further inspection and more in-depth review.
+To help with prototyping speed, LLMs were used to assist with parts of the geometry computation.
+Geometry is not a strong side of mine (the author).
+If you spot any errors, please let me know.

 Otherwise, use of LLMs to write code for this package is strongly discouraged, with exception of drafting unit tests.